trek-view/basecamp/_posts/2022-04-01-gopro-telemetry-exporter-getting-started.md

 ## Follow along

 For this example I will be using the following equirectangular video (`GS018422.mp4`) with GPS enabled, though any GoPro video can be used in the same way.
-Note, in the case of dual GoPro Fusion fisheyes, the front video file (`GPFR`) should be used, as this is where the gpmf track is stored.
+Note, in the case of dual GoPro Fusion fisheyes, the front video file (`GPFR`) should be used, as this is where the gpmf stream is stored.

 ## 1. Install required modules